wyuenho/emacs-corfu-pixel-perfect/README.md

 ### Performance

-A benchmark using a rather extreme `corfu-count` of 100 and completion strings with 100 glyphs is run on a MacBook Pro M1 Pro from 2021.
+A benchmark using a rather extreme `corfu-count` of 100 and 100 completion strings with 100 glyphs is run on a MacBook Pro M1 Pro from 2021 720 times.

 With vanilla `corfu`, it finishes in around 6 to 7.5s, equivalent to around 100 FPS. `corfu-pixel-perfect`finishes in 8.4 to 8.8s, equivalent to around 80